dojo/docs/dojox/mvc.rst

 Advanced data model as well as its helper
 -----------------------------------------

-:ref:`dojox/mvc/WidgetList <dojox/mvc/WidgetList>`, :ref:`dojox/mvc/ListController <dojox/mvc/ListController>`, etc. work with array of data.
-For those components react to change in array, such as adds/removals, etc., :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray>`, which is mostly interface-compatible to native ``Array``, is available.
+:ref:`dojox/mvc/WidgetList <dojox/mvc/WidgetList>`, :ref:`dojox/mvc/ListController <dojox/mvc/ListController>`, etc. work with an array of data.
+For those components to react to changes in the array, such as adds/removals, etc., :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray>` is available.   :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray>` is mostly interface-compatible to native ``Array``.

 For easy conversion of plain objects/arrays from/to :ref:`dojo/Stateful <dojo/Stateful>` and :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray>`, the following APIs are available: